Nature, culture and history

 Life for aquatic animals can be difficult in fast-flowing rivers such as Josephine Creek.
 The larvae of dragonflies and damselflies have flattened bodies, which allow them to lie low in calmer water.
 Other animals have grasping legs, hooks and suction pads.
-The tadpole of the Australian lacelid frog has a large mouth disc, which covers over 50 per cent of its lower body surface.
+The tadpole of the Australian lacelid frog has a large mouth disc, which covers more than 50 per cent of its lower body surface.
 This allows it to hang on in turbulent water while it feeds on algae on the rocks.

 'Our people ate nuts, fruit, tubers, fish, scrub turkeys, eggs, possums and carpet snakes.
 They buried nuts underground at the camps when there were plenty around, and dug them up when they were out of season.

 'Our people knew what time to eat the wildlife, when they were fat enough to eat and not breeding.
 Everything was centred around the seasons.
-In the time of the jigaru (thunderstorms), moongarra (Australian brush-turkeys/scrub turkeys) began nesting and everybody looked forward to a change in diet to bumboo (turkey eggs).
+In the time of the jigaru (thunderstorms), moongarra (Australian brush-turkeys / scrub turkeys) began nesting and everybody looked forward to a change in diet to bumboo (turkey eggs).
 When certain trees flowered it was time to catch fish.
 Our people knew about food by reading the seasons.

 'When the men went hunting, they always asked permission of the animal spirits first before killing animals for food.
 They took only what they needed.
 All families had animal totems they wouldn't hunt.
 Our old people never killed animals in their breeding season and never killed female animals.'